ahundt/robotics_setup/README.md

 ![Robotics Automated Setup](https://upload.wikimedia.org/wikipedia/commons/5/5d/Advanced_Automation_for_Space_Missions_figure_5-29.gif)

-This contains a set of linux setup scripts.
+This contains a set of linux setup scripts which I've consolidated from across the web so setting up a new computer for robotics and deep learning becomes easier to do.
+I strive to keep them simple and minimal so it doesn't look tricky.
+For something more advanced than this repository, though not always easier, I suggest https://brew.sh and https://linuxbrew.sh.

-Some manual steps are still involved but many are automated.
+Some manual steps are still involved in these scripts, but many are automated.

 These scripts are written for:
 - x86_64 Ubuntu Linux 14.04 and 16.04